istio/istio.io/content/en/blog/2022/egress-policies/index.md

 ## Block outbound access

-Using `istioctl` we modify the istio installation to change the outbound traffic policy from `ALLOW_ANY` to `REGISTRY_ONLY` which enforces that only hosts defined with `ServiceEntry` resources are part of the mesh service registry; could be accessed to by sidecars of the mesh:
+Using `istioctl` we modify the Istio installation to change the outbound traffic policy from `ALLOW_ANY` to `REGISTRY_ONLY` which enforces that only hosts defined with `ServiceEntry` resources are part of the mesh service registry; could be accessed to by sidecars of the mesh:

 {{< text bash >}}
 $ istioctl install -y --set profile=demo --set meshConfig.outboundTrafficPolicy.mode=REGISTRY_ONLY